 Historically, the Kafka control plane was managed through an external consensus service called ZooKeeper.
 One broker is designated as the controller.
 The controller is responsible for communicating with ZooKeeper and the other brokers in the cluster.
 The metadata for the cluster is persisted in ZooKeeper.

-Going forward, the Kafka control plane will be based on a new internal feature called KRaft.
-The dependency on ZooKeeper will be eliminated.
 In KRaft, a subset of brokers are designated as controllers, and these controllers provide the consensus services that used to be provided by ZooKeeper.
-All cluster metadata will be stored in Kafka topics and managed internally.
+All cluster metadata are now stored in Kafka topics and managed internally.